MattKevan/uxlift/_topic-categories/interface-design.md

 ---
 title: Interface design
-intro: Making the user's interaction as simple and efficient as possible.
+description: Making the user's interaction as simple and efficient as possible.
 layout: listing
 ---